-All of my rules revolve trying to keep the authorities uninvolved in your prank calls, which is good for everyone.
+Most of the rules revolve around trying to keep the authorities uninterested in your prank calls, which is good for everyone.
 Involving the police in your pranks is not only a threat to your own freedom, but it also ties up emergency services.
-Even if you live in a small town that never has any crime, you still shouldn't bother the police with your prank calls.
-Trust me, there are plenty of ways to have fun with prank calls that don't involve the police.
 Follow these guidelines for a long, illustrious, jail-free career in prank calling...

 - Don't involve emergency services.
 This is rule #1 and should be common sense, because when you start involving emergency services, your local police are suddenly interested in your prank calls and you may find yourself getting fined or arrested.
 So as hilarious as you think it will be, don't send the police or fire department to your victim's house and don't make silly prank calls to 911 or local police stations.
 Prank calls should be fun, not felonies!

 - Don't make threats.
 Why?
 Because making threats, even when you don't mean it, is a crime.
 Threats scare people and then they call the police over a silly prank call, and suddenly you're breaking Rule #1.
 Don't threaten to kill anyone.
 Don't threaten to slap anyone.
 Don't threaten to blow up cars and houses.
-Don't call Wal-Mart and attempt to convince employees of a Code Red or a Code Blue.
-(Those are Wal-Mart's internal codes for bombs and fires and people have done that many times.)
+Don't call Wal-Mart and give them the secret bomb and fire codes.
 Threats are bad and can result in your arrest.

 - Don't impersonate the police.
 You can't pretend to be a police officer or an FBI agent over the phone.
 Not only is this illegal, but once your victim becomes suspicious of your call, they might call back the agency that you're pretending to be with to confirm your identity and guess what?
 The police become involved in your pranks.
 The police don't like it when ordinary citizens pretend to be them.